Champdani Assembly constituency

 Champdani Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 187 Champdani Assembly constituency is composed of the following: Champdany Municipality, Baidyabati Municipality, Ward Nos.
+As per orders of the Delimitation Commission, No. 187 Champdani Assembly constituency is composed of the following: Champdani Municipality, Baidyabati Municipality, Ward Nos.
 1 & 2 and 20 to 24 of Serampore Municipality and Payarapur gram panchayat of Sreerampur-Uttarpara community development block.

 Champdani Assembly constituency is part of No. 27 Sreerampur (Lok Sabha constituency).